alxmedium/alxmedium/README.md

 # AMediumServices

-AMedium project is a microservice-based project.
+AMedium is a clone of Medium.

 ## Services